-- · Hierarchy of note taking - None: just memorize course slides/notes. - Moderate: write notes when the instructor writes things out ("must be important"). - Extensive: write notes when the instruction writes things out but also when that person verbally describes things. - When making notes, paraphrase concepts rewording things using your own terminology and phrases - This is essential when complex technical concepts (e.g. A2 & A3 material) are covered.
+- · Hierarchy of note taking - None: just memorize course slides/notes. - Moderate: write notes when the instructor writes things out ("must be important"). - Extensive: write notes when the instruction writes things out but also when that person verbally describes things. - This is essential when complex technical concepts (e.g. A3 & A4 material) are covered.